melkadze/chasm/README.md

 ### Description

-Users upload a picture of a rock, and tag it with identifying variables like color (light or dark), luster (metallic or non metallic), cleavage (how it breaks into pieces, poor cleavage just means crumbly, good cleavage would be distinct angles like x2 90 deg or a 120 and a 60 deg angle).
+Users upload a picture of a rock, and tag it with identifying variables like color (light or dark), luster (metallic or non metallic), and cleavage.
 From there, we pull, for instance, the top 5 rocks that match those descriptions along with photos and additional info so they can identify it.

 ### App Evaluation
 [Evaluation of your app across the following attributes]